AkshayGarad/aws-cloudfront/README.md

 In summary, while both CloudFront and load balancers are used to improve the performance and scalability of web applications, they serve different purposes and are used in different scenarios.
 CloudFront is a CDN service that accelerates content delivery, while load balancers are used to distribute traffic across multiple instances or servers.

+## 12. What is origin in CloudFront?
+In Amazon CloudFront, an origin refers to the source of the content that CloudFront delivers to end-users.
+The origin can be an Amazon S3 bucket, an EC2 instance, a Load Balancer, or any other HTTP server that can serve the content.
+When a user requests content through CloudFront, CloudFront first checks if the content is available at one of its edge locations.
+If the content is not available, CloudFront forwards the request to the origin server to fetch the content.
+CloudFront can retrieve content from multiple origins, and it can also cache the content at the edge locations for future requests.
+An origin in CloudFront can be of two types: S3 origin or custom origin.
+An S3 origin is an S3 bucket that contains the content to be served, while a custom origin is any other HTTP server that can serve the content.
+CloudFront supports various customization options for origins, such as setting custom headers, modifying requests and responses, and configuring security and access controls.
+In summary, the origin in CloudFront is the source of the content that CloudFront delivers to end-users.
+It can be an S3 bucket or any other HTTP server, and it can be customized with various settings and options.